kinecosystem/kin-python/README.md

     # respond using provided status_code and request_body
 ```

-`WebhookHandler.handle_sign_transaction` takes in the following mandatory parameters:
-- `f`: A function that takes in a SignTransactionRequest and a SignTransactionResponse.
-Any return value will be ignored.
-- `signature`: The base64-encoded signature included as the `X-Agora-HMAC-SHA256` header in the HTTP request (see the [Agora Webhook Reference](https://docs.kin.org/agora/webhook) for more details).
-- `req_body`: The string request body.

 ### Example Code
 A simple example Flask server implementing both the Events and Sign Transaction webhooks can be found in `examples/webhook/app.py`.
 To run it, first install all required dependencies (it is recommended that you use a virtual environment):